nlckysolutions/NlckyADB-NADB/README.md

 To use, simply enter ```nadb util flash {BOOT or RECOVERY (unless you know what you're doing)} {IMAGE FILE PATH/NAME}``` It will issue an ADB command to reboot your device into fastboot.
 Once your device is in fastboot, press any key and it will show you a list of devices.
 If you see a device listed, press any key.
 Otherwise, restart the whole process.
 Anyway, if your bootloader is unlocked, and everything is perfect, the image you provided will start flashing onto your device.
 DO NOT UNPLUG THE CABLE WHILE IT IS FLASHING OR YOU COULD PERMANENTLY BRICK YOUR DEVICE.
 Once it is finished, and it EXPLICITLY TELLS YOU: "Image flashing complete.
 You may unplug your device now.", you may then unplug your device, and on most devices, press and hold VOL_DOWN + POWER for about 10 seconds to reboot it.

+### DIRECT access to all exploits for your device, all in one command: ```nadb util exploits find```
+- Searches your device's model number in a list of TONS of available exploits
+- If your device's model number matches any exploits, NlckyADB will explain EXACTLY how to do it, or in some cases, give you the option to do it for you!!
+- All exploits are 100% FREE, no more PAID services for something that EVERYONE should have access to.
+- Some of the exploits are:
+- ROOT certain Samsung devices WITHOUT tripping knox, EVEN SOME BOOTLOADER LOCKED US MODELS.
+- On some older Samsung devices, gain access to a full-fledged SYSTEM SHELL without rooting, bootloader unlocking, or tripping knox, EVEN ON SOME US MODELS.
+- AND many more exploits, and with new exploits being discovered almost every month, AS MANY AS POSSIBLE will be added straight to NlckyADB's ever-growing exploit database.
+- You don't even need to UPDATE your entire NADB.BAT in order to update the database, it's all automatic!

 ## The "plugins" command
 The plugins command installs custom made plugins on your device!